SymfonyCasts/symfony7/sfcasts/search-form.md

 ```

 Name the form `PartSearchType`.
 This time around, when it asks for an
 entity or data class, leave it blank.
-Next up, locate `PartSearchType` in
+Next up, locate the generated `PartSearchType` in
 the `src/Form` directory and open it.
 You'll see a placeholder field named
 `field_name`.
 Swap that out with `query` to match the name of the legacy
 search input.